quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/configuring-electron.md

 The "packager" prop refers to [electron-packager options](https://github.com/electron-userland/electron-packager/blob/master/docs/api.md#options).
 The `dir` and `out` properties are overwritten by Quasar CLI to ensure the best results.

 The "builder" prop refers to [electron-builder options](https://www.electron.build/configuration/configuration).

+## Packager vs. Builder
+You have to choose to use either packager or builder.
+They are both excellent open-source projects, however they serve slightly different needs.
+With packager you will be able to build unsigned projects for all major platforms from one machine.
+Although this is great, if you just want something quick and dirty, there is more platform granularity (and general polish) in builder.
+Cross-compiling your binaries from one computer doesn't really work with builder (or we haven't found the recipe yet...)